jpuck/carbon-console/README.md

 [date, time][19], and [timezones][17].
 Also see available [output formats][20].

 ## Examples

+For the following examples, my system's local timezone is set to UTC.

+When it's 8:00AM in Chicago, what time will it be here?

+    ctime convert 8:00AM America/Chicago

+>     2017-02-16T14:00:00+00:00 UTC

 It's 5:18PM here, so what time is it in Casey Station?